 Is food addiction real?

-Below are the YFAS questions to help you understand if you may have a food addiction.
+Below are the YFAS questions to help you understand if you may identify with the concept of food addiction.

 Do these food addiction symptoms resonate with you?